 Vaccine — La Clinica provides Pfizer vaccine authorized for kids 12 and older at health centers at Jackson, Oak Grove, Washington, Phoenix, and Talent elementary schools, Talent and Hanby middle schools, Crater High School, Kids Unlimited Academy, and Armadillo Technical Institute.
 Please contact the health center at your school to schedule vaccination.

 Find more information about vaccine in Jackson County.

 Is the COVID-19 vaccine safe and effective?

 Vaccination is the safest way to protect yourself from COVID-19.
 We know this disease can make you very sick or even kill you.
 Three independent groups of scientists checked to make sure COVID-19 vaccines work and are safe before the U.S. Food and Drug Administration authorized them for emergency use.
 Oregon teamed up with neighboring states for one more review to make sure the vaccines here meet the highest standards.
-All of the authorized vaccines are effective, especially at preventing serious illness and death.
+All of the authorized and approved vaccines are effective, especially at preventing serious illness and death.

 Which vaccine does La Clinica give?

 No. None of the vaccines have live coronavirus, the virus that causes COVID-19, in them.
 The vaccines cannot make you sick with COVID-19.
 Like many vaccines, COVID-19 vaccinations might give you a sore arm and even some redness or swelling where the shot was given.
 Some people also have tiredness, headache, joint or muscle pain, fever, or chills.
 These are signs the vaccine is working and your body is gearing up to protect you.
 You might have more symptoms after your second dose, but it is important to get both shots.